CAMP OPENING JULY 1-AUGUST 31

-Camping at Northwest Wilderness Society is scheduled to open July 1, 2021, in accordance with orders of the Provincial Health Officer.
+Camping at Northwest Wilderness Society is scheduled to open July 1, 2022, in accordance with orders of the Provincial Health Officer.
 Our priority is providing safe access to campers and maintaining the safety of our camp directors.
-Please check the current Province Wide Restrictions
+Please check the current Province Wide Restrictions.
+Campsites are available on a first-come, first-served basis.
+Sites cannot be saved or reserved.
+The Board has implemented a 2-night (3 day) minimum stay.

-What campers need to know about pandemic safety at Wilderness.
-There are some important expectations campers must pay attention to and respect.
-Protocols will be updated HERE.
+Campers need to know about pandemic safety at Wilderness.
+There are some important expectations campers must pay attention to and respect, as well as an Undertaking to sign prior to camping.
+Protocols are regularly updated HERE.

 Created by Unitarian leaders in 1966 camping in this special place has been a bonding experience for families and friends for generations.
 Celebrating peace, beauty and community in nature again this summer.